jmcgloin/music_mastery/README.md

 - - a link to add a piece
 - - a list of associated pieces
-- - a mastery indicator to identify whether pieces have active mastery tracks or not and what level if so
+- - a mastery indicator to identify whether pieces have active mastery tracks or not and what level if so X- create instrument new view
-- create instrument new view
+S- instrument#create to  create  new instrument and associate with musician

 - instrument show page to create mastery track for existing piece (will  need to  create pieces  before this)